Stein Latent Optimization for Generative Adversarial Networks: Experiments

 \subsection{Effects of Probe Data}

-We additionally demonstrate that the latent space can learn the desired attributes using a small number of probe data.
-Since multiple attributes co-exist in the CelebA dataset, for each experiment, we chose one attribute to be learned in our method.
-We randomly selected 30 probe data for each latent component (30 male faces and 30 female faces / 30 faces with eyeglasses and 30 faces without eyeglasses).
-We then augmented the probe data using mixup \cite{mixup}, and controlled the attributes of each latent component using Equation \ref{eq:probe}.
-Figure \ref{fig:celeba} and Table \ref{tab:celeba} show qualitative and quantitative results of our method trained with the CelebA dataset. $\pi_{y=0}$ and $\pi_{y=1}$ represent the learned mixing coefficients that correspond to latent components associated with faces without and with the attribute, respectively.
-We observe that the latent space is clustered by the desired attribute (Male (1:1) and Eyeglasses (14:1)).
+\paragraph{CelebA + ResGAN} We demonstrate that SLOGAN can learn the desired attributes using a small amount of probe data.
+Among multiple attributes which co-exist in the CelebA dataset, we chose Male (1:1) and Eyeglasses (14:1).
+We randomly selected 30 probe images for each latent component. $\pi_{y=0}$ represents the learned mixing coefficient that correspond to the latent component associated with faces without the attribute.
+As shown in Figure \ref{fig:celeba} and Table \ref{tab:celeba}, we observed that SLOGAN learned the desired attributes.
 Additional experiments on attribute manipulation are shown in Appendix \ref{sec:attribute_manipulation_analysis_apndx}.

+\paragraph{CelebA-HQ + StyleGAN2} StyleGAN2 \citep{stylegan2} differs from other GANs in that the latent vectors are used for \textit{style}.
+Despite this difference, the implicit reparameterization and U2C loss can be applied to the input space of the mapping network.
+On the CelebA-HQ dataset, we used 30 male and 30 female faces as probe data.
+As shown in Figure \ref{fig:qualitative} (b), SLOGAN successfully performed on high-resolution images and a recent architecture, even simultaneously with imbalanced attributes.